t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Cache

 This constraint requires responses to have implicit or explicit cache-control metadata.
-This enables clients and intermediary to store responses and re-use them to locally answer future requests.
+This enables clients and intermediaries to store responses and re-use them to locally answer future requests.
 The cache-control metadata is necessary to decide whether the information in the cached response is still fresh or stale and needs to be discarded.

-Cache improves performance, as less data needs to be transferred and response times can be reduced significantly.
+A cache improves performance, as less data needs to be transferred and response times can be reduced significantly.
 Needing fewer transfers also improves scalability, as origin servers can be protected from too many requests.
 Local caches furthermore improve reliability, since requests can be answered even if the origin server is temporarily not available.

-Caching usually only makes sense when the data is used by multiple participants.
+Introducing additional components to perform caching only makes sense when the data is used by multiple participants (otherwise client-side caching would be enough).
 In IoT systems, however, it might make sense to cache also individual data to protect constrained devices and networks from frequent requests of data that does not change often.
 Security often hinders the ability to cache responses.
 For IoT systems, object security {{RFC8613}} may be preferable over transport layer security, as it enables intermediaries to cache responses while preserving security.